Jumpstart your creativity on Wednesday, January 11, 6:30-8:00 or 8:30pm.

 Submissions of original artwork and poetry to the Pentecost Wind Exhibit must be received online by midnight Central Time on Saturday, September 21, 2024, and brought to church between Sunday, Sept 22, 8am-1pm, to Friday, Sept 27.
 Office hours are Mon-Thurs, 9-4:30pm, and Friday 9am-1pm.

-Framing/Mounting: Pieces must be mounted with wire spanning the width of the back for hanging.
-Visual artwork must be created or mounted on a sturdy surface, such as canvas, wood, or metal.
+Framing/Mounting: Visual artwork must be created or mounted on a sturdy surface, such as canvas, wood, or metal.
 Visual artists who choose to frame their work, may consider protecting it with a sheet of acrylic, plexiglass, or glass within the frame.
+Artwork larger than 16×20″ must be mounted with wire spanning the width of the back for hanging.

 Dimensions: The frame must be at least 8”x10”, although the artwork itself may be as small as 4”x4”.
 No piece larger than 2’x3′ will be accepted without consultation.